zmrdko/linuxcnc-ethercat/documentation/pdos-and-syncs.md

 }
 ```

-There are two advantages to this style:
+There are three advantages to this style:

 - It's shorter.
 - It's easy to use logic to decide if you want to map (or not map)
   additional entries.
+- It's harder to get wrong, as you don't need to manually count the
+  number of PDOs and PDO entries.
+All of the calculatable settings
+  are managed automatically.

 If you were trying to set up mappings for devices with variable
-numbers of channels in a single driver, *and* the default mappings
+numbers of channels in a single driver, *and* the default mapping
 didn't cover the objects that you wanted, then you'd want to use this
 style, because it makes it easy to add additional entries in a loop.
 Under the hood, it ends up creating the same structs as style #2.